RobThree/LicenseplateValidator/README.md

 });
 ````
 The above initializes a new `LicenseplateValidator` with two fictional countries ("XX" and "YY) with the sidecodes for each country.
 Note that because we use an overload of the dictionary that makes the key comparer case-insensitive you can pass `"XX"`, `"Xx"`, `"xX"` or `"xx"` as countrycode to all methods and this will work fine.
 If you don't want this behaviour then simply use the parameterless dictionary constructor or pass any other `IDictionary<string, string[]>` that implements the required key comparison.
 Also note that you don't *HAVE* to stick with country codes like "NL", "XX" etc. You can use whatever key you like.

+## About actual validation

+This project / library was born out of a little brainteaser that got a little out of hand.
+However; that doesn't mean in any way that this library is 100% correct.
+In fact, it doesn't even make any _attempt_ to be correct.
+For example, ANY letter will be allowed where some sidecodes don't allow certain letters (like [the letter `C`](https://nl.wikipedia.org/wiki/Nederlands_kenteken#Sidecode_1) which isn't valid in Sidecode 1).
+Also some letters/digits are only allowed in certain places.
+All these minor details have _not_ been added to this library.
+This is a quick'n'dirty fun little project that works fine for most purposes.
+If you want all the nitty gritty details supported or implemented then I suggest you look elsewhere (or make a pull request 😉).